threemlorg/MetaThree/README.md

 Run the project
 - Go to the project root folder
-- When working with VSCode, type: Code .
+- When working with VSCode, type: Code . (include the dot)
 - type in command window: Node index.js
 - Click the run button in VSCode, or goto a browser and navigate to: http://localhost:8080